Thesis and Dissertation Consultations

-Graduate students working on their thesis or dissertation proposal, prospectus, or draft, or on an article for publication may schedule sessions with the Writing Center's Thesis and Dissertation consultants.
+Graduate students working on their thesis or dissertation proposal, prospectus, or draft, or on a long paper (15+ pages) or article for publication may schedule sessions with the Writing Center's Thesis and Dissertation consultants.
 These consultants are PhD students or advanced masters students trained to work with advanced graduate writers.

 While thesis/diss consultations are offered in both synchronous and asynchronous formats, the first appointment with the thesis/diss consultant must be in a synchronous format—that is, in person or on Zoom.
 Your initial conversation allows the consultant to learn about your project.